djalbat/reaction/README.md

 ## Examples

-Launch the `examples.html` file in the project's root directory.
+Launch the `examples/index.html` file.
 There is a Redux as well as a vanilla example application.

 ## Usage